Olusegun Obasanjo: Pre-presidency (1979–1999)

 Before he left office, in April 1979, Obasanjo promoted himself to the role of general; as a four-star general he continued to receive a salary from the state.
 Having left office in October, he returned to Abeokuta.
 Following a six-week course at an agricultural training college, Obasanjo then set himself up as a farmer, hoping to set an example in encouraging agricultural self-reliance.
 He obtained at least 230 hectares of land in Ota on which to establish his farm, there moving in to a brick farmhouse.
 There was local hostility to his obtaining so much land, and much litigation was brought against him because of it.
 His agricultural activities were organised through his Temperance Enterprises Limited, later renamed Obasanjo's Farms Limited.
 He devoted particular attention to poultry farming; by the mid-1980s, his farm was hatching 140,000 chicks a week.
-He developed farms elsewhere in Yorubaland, and by 1987 he employed over 400 workers at eight locations.
-As did other senior Yoruba figures, Obasanjo sponsored poor students who attended his former school in Abeokuta.
+He also set up farms in other southwestern cities, and by 1987 his farms had over 400 employees at eight locations.
+Like other popular Yoruba figures, Obasanjo sponsored poor students at his former school in Abeokuta.